SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/CI_Validation.md

 ## Running the CI Validation

+Before triggering any CI tests you need to get the right certificates.
+To get these use these commands:

+`setup lar_ci;kx509;voms-proxy-init -noregen -rfc -voms 'fermilab:/fermilab/sbnd/Role=Analysis'`

-The CI validation can be triggered using the following command (this is for the shower validation workflow):
+The CI validation can then be triggered using the following command (this is for the shower validation workflow):

 `trigger --build-delay 0 --workflow CI_VALIDATION_SBND --gridwf-cfg cfg/grid_workflow_sbnd_mc_shower.cfg --jobname sbnd_ci`